If you only see one solution to a problem, you don't understand the problem.

 The start of my process is either interviewing people or researching the internet/books who have experience a similar problem.
 Problems are not unique and have been analyzed by other means.
 I use visual story-telling (shown above) to map my research and theories.

 Perhaps it is a change in how humans adapts with existing problems or emerging technology.
-The new perspectives and hypotheses are then observed in user research: usability testing, in-house study, or surveys.
+The new perspectives and hypotheses are then observed in user research: usability testing, in-house study, surveys, or data mining.

 Sketching is a way to jot abstract thoughts done before judging whether it's correct or wrong.
-Divergent Sketching is to think a flow follow by another sketch that differs from the previous sketch, then so on.
+Sketching divergently is to think through a flow follow by another sketch that differs from the previous, then so on.

 Using Visual Thinking in a meeting, brainstorm, or co-creation workshop helps an audience to stay united.
 Our inner perspectives are sometimes afraid to express our differences.
 With the aid of sketches, nonverbal members can join the conversation with more questions and thoughts.

 Constant sketching frees your mind from judgement; suspending your ego.
 Allowing a moderator to freely sketch other's thoughts and to be a good listener interpreting a different perspective.

 Divergent thinking helps not to be fixate, but with many ideas a team will need principles to filter sketches and clarify the direction of the project.

 This team can be of engineers, quality control, designers, copy writers, marketing, and business leaders.
 It's important to use visuals to help everyone stay unite.